InseeFr/Eno/doc/naming-rules.md

 ### XML elements and attributes

-XML elements are named with nouns (simple or compound) and attributes with adjectives.
+XML elements are named with nouns (simple or compound) and attributes with adjectives or nouns.

-XML elements are in upper camel case (e.g. `SendContainer`) and attributes in lower camel case (e.g. `genericName`).
+XML elements are in upper camel case (e.g. `SendContainer`) and attributes in lower camel case (e.g. `open`, `genericName`).

 ###  XSLT variables and parameters

-Differences in scope between parameters and variables imply that more attention should be given to the naming of the parameters.
+The difference in scope between parameters and variables imply that even more attention should be given to the naming of the parameters.
+In particular, a parameter name should be globally unique.

 ### XSLT modes, templates and functions

-When it corresponds to a template or function, a mode should be named like this template (see constraint).
-By extension, a mode shall be named with a verb even when it has no associated template.
-Modes and corresponding templates and functions have qualified names using one of the eno* names.
+When it corresponds to a template or function, a mode should be named like this template (see constraints).
+By extension, a mode shall be named with a verb, even when it has no associated template.
+Modes and corresponding templates and functions have qualified names using one of the eno* namespaces.

 ### Ant properties